 Shakshuka is a bright and vibrant tomato based egg dish with a mouthwatering touch of spice.
 It’s a wonderful one-dish breakfast recipe make with eggs, then cooked in a bed of chunky tomato and vegetable sauce that’s spiced with the perfect amount of cumin, paprika, and red pepper flakes.

-So, what exactly is shakshuka?
 This incredible egg dish originated in North Africa back in the Ottoman Empire rule.
 Although, the true origin is a little fuzzy because several other countries claim to have first created this entrée, like Morocco, Yamen, Turkey, and several others.
 Today, this dish is very popular in Israel, and several other Middle Eastern countries have their own variation.
 Some include meat, different vegetables and slices of bread.

 With as many variations as there are, this one is my favorite.
 This vegetable version of this tomato stew-like dish with poached eggs is the traditional Israeli version.
 While you may automatically see this as a breakfast dish because of the eggs, in Israel, it can be served for lunch and dinner as well!
 Once you try it and experience how delectable it really is, you’ll understand why it’s enjoyed during all hours of the day.

 When serving this spicy, mouthwatering Israeli, be sure to also serve some rustic bread, pita, or challah alongside it!
 The delicious red tomato sauce is so spiced with mouthwatering seasonings, you won’t want to miss a single drop of it.
 While the dish as a whole is show stopping itself, the piece of bread on the side is like the bow on top of a beautiful gift – it ties it all together!